 Making a Crystal Radio Electronics Lab

 In this project, we look at making a simple crystal radio in the form of an electronics lab, so you have all the components necessary to experiment with adding transistor stages should you wish to do so.
 Back when I was a little whippersnapper, I used to make crystal radios when life’s rain fell, and when it was sunny again we would be skipping and jumping, and hiding behind a rainbow.
-This is a wonderful project for everyone; it does not matter if you are rich or poor, because the rain falls on everyone equally.
-My nephews found this wonderful old Ladybird book called Making a Transistor Radio and wanted to build one.
-Of course, building a radio is expensive these days, so I figured I had better look in the shed to see if I had anything left of the radio I made back when I was a young whippersnapper.
+Even today, this is a wonderful project for everyone; it does not matter if you are rich or poor, because the rain falls on everyone equally.
+A while back, my nephews found this wonderful old Ladybird book called Making a Transistor Radio and wanted to build one.
+Of course, building a radio is expensive these days, so I figured I had better look in the shed to see if I had anything left of the radio I made when I was a young whippersnapper.

 The Rain Came...